 BASMATI was a joint European and Korean project funded in the context of the H2020 framework programme.
 The project builds over a key fact: "mobile devices are becoming more and more powerful and sophisticated, enabling rich-multimedia service provisioning and accessing at the same time various information sources [..] clouds aim at amplifying value by supporting any class [..] of mobile cloud services.
 Enhanced mobile application provisioning could be achieved through the seamless usage of cloud platforms and mobile devices for overcoming mobile devices limitations and supporting the management of services and data."
-In fact, BASMATI was aimed at delivering an integrated platform that supports the dynamic needs of mobile applications and their users by following an end-to-end approach for the definition and implementation of cloud services: (1) analysis, modelling and runtime-adaptable prediction of user and application requirements, (2) situational knowledge acquisition to understand real-world dynamics, (3) business-aware federation of cloud resources to deal with emerging situations, (4) ultra-scalable brokerage and dynamic offloading to enable optimal service offerings, and (5) functional and non-functional properties consideration across the whole service lifecycle to ensure provisioning of quality of service, security and privacy guarantees.
+In fact, BASMATI was aimed at delivering an integrated platform that supports the dynamic needs of mobile application requirements, (1) analysis, modelling and runtime-adaptable prediction of user and application requirements, (2) situational knowledge acquisition to understand real-world dynamics, (3) business-aware federation of cloud resources to deal with emerging situations, (4) ultra-scalable brokerage and dynamic offloading to enable optimal service offerings, and (5) functional and non-functional properties consideration across the whole service lifecycle to ensure provisioning of quality of service, security and privacy guarantees.